-Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible for Monitoring Monitoring Action Monitoring HYDROLOGY AND WATER QUALITY T AND THE STATE OF i indiana HYDRO-5: Complete a citywide storm drainage master plan, including hydrologic and hydraulic models for existing land use conditions and for the land uses anticipated in 2040 under the proposed General Plan.
+Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible for Monitoring Monitoring Monitoring HYDROLOGY AND WATER QUALITY The state of the s With the second The state of the s An inches HYDRO-5: Complete a citywide storm drainage master plan, including hydrologic and hydraulic models for existing land use conditions and for the land uses anticipated in 2040 under the proposed General Plan.
 The master plan should identify the future stormwater infrastructure needs and develop a current stormwater capital improvement plan.
 As part of this process, identify areas that have constraints, prioritize watersheds to be modeled, and evaluate the City stormwater fee program for potential revisions.
 In addition, require new development to complete stormwater plans covering drainage, flood control, and storm water quality/permitting.
 Use the master plan and project-level stormwater plans to assess future development, and require that future development construct the required on-and off-site infrastructure.
 Implementation of this mitigation measure should be timed to anticipate and precede significant developments that would be most likely to place large demands on the current stormwater system.
 City of Stockton To precede significant developments that would be most likely to place large demands on the current stormwater system City of Stockton Planning and Engineering Division Plan review and approval Once for the completion of the citywide storm drainage master plan and ongoing as part of project approval for preparation of project-level stormwater plans.
-TRANSPORTATION AND TRAFFIC The state of the s 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 TRAF-1a: The City shall implement the following to reduce the severity of potential LOS impacts on the following City roadway segments: March Lane at UPRR.
+TRANSPORTATION AND TRAFFIC A PARTIE A COLUMN TO THE PARTIE A COLUMN TO T TRAF-1a: The City shall implement the following to reduce the severity of potential LOS impacts on the following City roadway segments: March Lane at UPRR.
 The adopted 2035 General Plan identifies an eight-lane cross section for this roadway from North El Dorado Street to State Route 99.
 The proposed General Plan envisions a six-lane cross-section through 2040.
 With an eight-lane cross-section, the roadway would operate within the established LOS policy.
 Therefore, to mitigate the impact, the City shall reserve sufficient right-ofway to accommodate an eight-lane cross-section, plus associated turn pockets at intersections.
-Construction of an eight-lane cross-section would result in an acceptable level of service for vehicles, but could preclude the provision of City of Stockton Ongoing City of Stockton Public Works Ongoing Ongoing MIT MANUAL TO THE PARTY OF THE
+Construction of an eight-lane cross-section would result in an acceptable level of service for vehicles, but could preclude the provision of City of Stockton Ongoing City of Stockton Public Works Ongoing Ongoing The state of the s